 Also, it's in companies' best interest to assure their vaccines are safe.
 "If they put out a vaccine and it gets into safety trouble, they're going to lose a lot of money and they're going to lose a lot of investors," he tells LIVESTRONG.com.

-Both the Pfizer and Moderna vaccines require two doses, and so do several other COVID-19 vaccine candidates.
+While the Johnson & Johnson vaccine is a one-shot deal, the Pfizer and Moderna vaccines require two doses, and so do several other COVID-19 vaccine candidates.
 After the first shot, a second is given a few weeks later.